MimiOnuoha/art-of-digital-mapping-ITP2016/week1/helpful_terminal_commands.md

 Other tips:

-- If you push the up arrow, terminal will pull up your previous command
+- If you push the `up` arrow, terminal will pull up your previous command
+- Similarly, typing `!!` will run the previous command
+- Type `history` to see the commands that you've entered in the past.
-- type "pwd" to see the the directory that you're currently in.
+- Type `pwd` to see the path name of directory that you're currently in.
+- If you type the `tab` key while you're entering a pathname, it'll autocomplete it for you.